 View from the rooftop of Musée d’art moderne

 The second location for a great view is the MAMAC Nice, the Musée d’art moderne et d’art contemporain – the museum for modern and contemporary art.
 If you have a French Riviera Pass, the entrance is free.
 We took the escalator and stairs all the way up to the rooftop.
 The view over the roofs of the old town is stunning.
 Especially during sunset.
 But the MAMAC is more than “just” the view.
 The museum is hosting great exhibitions, currently, for example, a beautiful exhibition of the artwork of the French artist from Nice, Ernest Pignon-Ernest on the first floor.
 Impressive and unique.

 As always, we tried to find the best Escape room in town.
 Fox in a Box Nice makes you feel very welcome in their cute decorated waiting/chill area.
 We decided to play “The Bunker”, an escape room designed around the story of a nuclear bomb lounge by a mean spy during the peak of the Cold War in the early eighties.
 Read our Review now on our blog!

 Gay & LGBT Night Life – bar and clubs

 A city trip to Nice on the French Riviera in December was a great decision.
-Starting with our Hotel Windsor, the OVNI festival, our Escape Room experience and all the great places to enjoy the French-Italian cuisine, a city break Nice is a great idea in Summer but also a very good idea in Winter time.
+Starting with our Hotel Windsor, the OVNI festival, our Escape Room experience, and all the great places to enjoy the French-Italian cuisine, a city break Nice is a great idea in Summer but also an excellent idea in Wintertime.
 All you need to know about a gay couple city weekend Nice and the French Côte d’Azur you will find on our gay travel blog section about Nice.